 The Grayson-Jockey Club Research Foundation, Inc. supports research relevant to equine health and performance.

-Although there are no limits on the dollar amount that may be awarded, applicants are advised that in recent years the Foundation has awarded approximately $900,000 annually.
-Average amounts funded during the past five years has been $71,000 per grant.
+Although there are no limits on the dollar amount that may be awarded, applicants are advised that in recent years the Foundation has awarded approximately $1,000,000 annually.
+An average amount funded during the past five years has been $98,500 per grant.

-The deadline for receiving 2013 applications is Tuesday, October 1.
+Each year the deadline for grants is the first business day of October.
 Failure to observe any and all instructions may result in automatic disqualification.

 The signature pages (found on the last portion of the application before submitting) must be signed and sent to our office per online instructions by the deadline as well as the electronic transmission of the application.